 What should you not put in a living trust in AZ?
 If you are curious about what assets can and cannot go into trusts.

-Discover the Essentials: What Should You Avoid Including in Your Living Trust in Arizona?
+Discover the Essentials: What Should You Avoid Including in Your Revocable Living Trust Arizona?
 Uncover the key considerations and pitfalls when setting up your living trust in the Arizona.

-An Arizona living trust is designed to protect your assets and provide you with a reliable method to pass them to your heirs.
-According to a recent survey, two out of three Americans don't have any type of estate planning in place.
+An Arizona living trust is designed to protect your assets and provide you with a reliable method to pass them to your heirs and avoid the probate process.
+According to a recent survey, two out of three Americans don’t have any type of estate planning in place.
+Consulting with an experienced estate planning attorney can help you navigate the complexities of setting up a living trust in Arizona.

 If you live in Arizona and want to start drafting a revocable living trust, there are some important things to know.
 Arizona has some of the best trust laws in the country, making an Arizona living trust a good strategy for you and your family.
-When properly set up, it will keep you out of probate court and avoid probate.
+When properly set up, it will keep you out of probate court and avoid probate process for your successor trustee.

 But what should you not put in an Arizona living trust?
 Read on to learn about things to exclude to help you create the right plan for your heirs and their future.
 Always consult with an estate planning attorney to discuss your needs.
 An estate planning lawyer will help you with living trusts.